CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

 # Utilizing singularity containers in SD-Desktop

-The Linux environment used in the SD desktop includes [Singularity](https://sylabs.io/guides/3.8/user-guide/) software container tool that allows running containerized software and workflows.
-In the SD Desktop, Singularity provides the easiest way to add software to your working enviroment.
+The Linux environment used in the SD Desktop includes [Singularity](https://sylabs.io/guides/3.8/user-guide/) software container tool that allows running containerized software and workflows.
+Singularity provides the easiest way to add software to your SD Desktop enviroment.
 As the SD Desktop is not directly connected internet, you can't use tools like git, conda or pip to install new software.
-Also in the case of Singularity, you have to first build or download a singularity container somewere else, and then use Allas/SD Connect to import the container to SD Desktop.
+Also in the case of Singularity, you have to first build or download a singularity container somewere else, and then use _Allas/SD Connect_ to import the container to SD Desktop.

 ## Importing ready made containwer through Puhti